 Some companies that are no longer using ratings for performance include Expedia, Medtronics, Zappos, Adobe, Kelly Services, Booz Allen Hamilton, PriceWaterhouse Coopers, and Juniper Networks.
 Companies that have ditched performance assessments completely include Apple, Atlassian Inc., The Motley Fool, Intel, Texas Roadhouse and PDRI.
 While still only about three percent of companies are doing anything radical about how they manage performance, that list is growing.
 I suggest you join the leaders of the pack and ditch this sick practice once and for all!

 5 best practices for better a performance management approach

 Here are some best practices for ways to ‘do’ performance that don’t entail annual performance appraisals or meaningless, damaging ratings:

-- Support managers by providing them with training and performance support tools.
+Support managers by providing them with training and performance support tools.
 The companies that we studied provided various types of training and performance support mechanisms to managers in order to help them give productive feedback that enhances employee performance.
-They also helped employees learn how to give and receive feedback effectively.
-(I’ll write more about this in future posts.)
+They also helped employees learn how to give and receive constructive as well as positive feedback effectively.

 Neuroscience expert David Rock said, “tweaking the system is easier than the hard work of training managers to have effective conversations.”
 It’s true.
 We have to ensure we aren't taking the easy way out of this mess and merely ‘tweaking’ a broken system.